byjameson/new-linux-server-setup/README.md

 )
 (
 Also we made too high conf for mysql so we need more ram, to supply it we will create swap 100gb.
 Create swap with google.
-Because it can changable for os.
+Because it can changeable by OS.
 If you dont create swap, your mysql will be crash according to our new confs.
 )